 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^ Oils and fuels should only be stored in designated areas which have pollution prevention facilities.
+EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Timing of completion of measures Implemented? • Oils and fuels should only be stored in designated areas which have pollution prevention facilities.
 To prevent spillage of fuels and solvents to any nearby storm water drain, all fuel tanks and storage areas should be provided with locks and be sited on sealed areas, within bunds of a capacity equal to 110% of the storage capacity of the largest tank.
 The bund should be drained of rainwater after a rain event.
-8.8.1.12 5.1 2.28 Drilling Activities for the Submarine Aviation Fuel Pipelines Within construction 1 8.8.1.13 To prevent potential water quality impacts at Sha Chau, the following measures shall be applied: site / During construction phase A 'zero-discharge' policy shall be applied for all activities to be conducted at Sha Chau; No bulk storage of chemicals shall be permitted; and A containment pit shall be constructed around the drill holes.
-This containment pit shall be lined with impermeable lining and bunded on the outside to prevent inflow from off-site areas.
-At the airport island side of the drilling works, the following measures shall be applied for treatment of wastewater: Within construction site / During I During pipe cleaning, appropriate desilting or sedimentation device should be provided on site for treatment before discharge.
+8.8.1.12 5.1 2.28 Drilling Activities for the Submarine Aviation Fuel Pipelines Within construction 1 8.8.1.13 To prevent potential water quality impacts at Sha Chau, the following measures shall be applied: site / During A 'zero-discharge' policy shall be applied for all activities to be conducted at Sha Chau; construction phase No bulk storage of chemicals shall be permitted; and A containment pit shall be constructed around the drill holes.
+This containment pit shall be lined wit impermeable lining and bunded on the outside to prevent inflow from off-site areas.
+At the airport island side of the drilling works, the following measures shall be applied for treatm wastewater: Within construction site / During I During pipe cleaning, appropriate desilting or sedimentation device should be provided on site for treatment before discharge.
 The Contractor should ensure discharge water from the sedimentation tank meet the WPCO/TM requirements before discharge; and construction phase Drilling fluid used in drilling activities should be reconditioned and reused as far as possible.
 Temporary enclosed storage locations should be provided on-site for any unused chemicals that needs to be transported away after all the related construction activities are completed.
 The requirements in ProPECC Note PN 1/94 should be adhered to in the handling and disposal of bentonite slurries.
-Waste Management Implication - Construction Phase 10.5.1.1 7.1 - Opportunities to minimise waste generation and maximise the reuse of waste materials generated by the project have been incorporated where possible into the planning, design and construction stages, and the following measures have been recommended: The relevant construction methods (particularly for the tunnel works) and construction programme have been carefully planned and developed to minimise the extent of excavation and to maximise the on-site reuse of inert C&D materials generated by the project as far as practicable.
-Temporary stockpiling areas will also be provided to facilitate on-site reuse of inert C&D materials; Project Site Area / During design and construction phase 1 Priority should be given to collect and reuse suitable inert C&D materials generated from other concurrent projects and the Government's PFRF as fill materials for the proposed land formation works; - I Only non-dredged ground improvement methods should be adopted in order to completely avoid the need for dredging and disposal of marine sediment for the proposed land formation work; I Excavation work for constructing the APM tunnels, BHS tunnels and airside tunnels will not be down to the CMPs beneath the fill materials in order to avoid excavating any sediments; and - N/A -
+Waste Management Implication - Construction Phase 10.5.1.1 7.1 - Opportunities to minimise waste generation and maximise the reuse of waste materials generated by the project have been incorporated where possible into the planning, design and construction stages, and the following measures have been recommended: • The relevant construction methods (particularly for the tunnel works) and construction programme have been carefully planned and developed to minimise the extent of excavation and to maximise the on-site reuse of inert C&D materials generated by the project as far as practicable.
+Temporary stockpiling areas will also be provided to facilitate on-site reuse of inert C&D materials; Project Site Area / During design and construction phase I Priority should be given to collect and reuse suitable inert C&D materials generated from other concurrent projects and the Government's PFRF as fill materials for the proposed land formation works; I Only non-dredged ground improvement methods should be adopted in order to completely avoid the need for dredging and disposal of marine sediment for the proposed land formation work; Only non-dredged ground improvement methods should be adopted in order to completely avoid the need for dredging and disposal of marine sediment for the proposed land formation work; - I Excavation work for constructing the APM tunnels, BHS tunnels and airside tunnels will not be down to the CMPs beneath the fill materials in order to avoid excavating any sediments; and - N/A